Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 14 April 2025 21.29.36 UTC
+- WIB: Senin, 14 April 2025 22.28.13 UTC
-- WITA: Senin, 14 April 2025 22.29.36 UTC
+- WITA: Senin, 14 April 2025 23.28.13 UTC
-- WIT: Senin, 14 April 2025 23.29.36 UTC
+- WIT: Selasa, 15 April 2025 00.28.13 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: funny
+Kategori: friendship